-Personal for the race platform look under general rules
+Personnel for the race platform look under General Rules.

 Lap counting is to be done by computer.
-Manual lap counting must be done simultaneously on a form (see annex D3) for double security.
+Manual lap counting must be done simultaneously on a form (see Annex E3) for double security.
 Should the computer fail during a heat, the manual result will count.
 The time needed to finish the last lap will be called by the Platform Judge or delegated person and added to the manual timing sheet.

-If a competitor has some laps counted, but some not counted(there are various reasons or possibilities for that), this is not a computer or system failure.
-No laps will be added manually by referring to the manual(hand) counting.
+If a competitor has some laps counted, but some not counted (there are various reasons or possibilities for that), while other racers are counted normally, this is not a computer or system failure.
+No laps will be added manually by referring to the manual (hand) counting.

 The Platform Judge will give the order to start the race and the clock directly from the platform.
 The signal to start the race will be given by whistle or by a computer generated beep.
 The end of the race will also be done by a whistle signal or computer beep.
 All models must finish the lap they were on at the time of the end signal.
 Boats that are on the race platform at the time of the end signal are not allowed to be put back in the water.
 The run in time for the last lap is max 60 seconds.
 It is to be observed, that in returning to the platform after the race has ended, NOT to cross under the antenna again.

-For boats equipped with an Energy Limiter which have surpassed the set limit for that class during the race, the run in lap is not counted if they can restart within the run in time of 60 seconds.
+For boat(s) that have exceeded the set limit for that class during the race, the run in lap is not counted if they can restart within the run in time of 60 seconds.
 This can be verified at the Voltage/Limit check out.